[ Home ]

 the register; the characters of CRCs output by -c and -v are then true

-images of parts of the reflected register.
-The
+images of parts of the reflected register, the character containing the

-the XOR value applied to the contents of the register after the last
+XOR value applied to the contents of the register after the last message

 parameter defines the contents of the register after initialising,

 "123456789" (as 8-bit characters), optionally